-Why is Covid-19 so challenging for AML?
+Why is COVID-19 so challenging for AML?

 There will always be natural market cycles of boom and bust but, in such cases, we have years of data available for comparative analysis.
 When a crash does happen, everyone is usually affected similarly and we can make fairly reliable predictions.

-The problem with Covid is that the financial crime patterns we are seeing this year are very different to the patterns we’ve seen in previous years.
+The problem with COVID-19 is that the financial crime patterns we are seeing this year are very different to the patterns we’ve seen in previous years.
 This can make it challenging to accurately identify abnormal and suspicious behaviour.

 Moreover, we are seeing increased levels of coronavirus-related crime.
-Covid business loan fraud, for example, is a big problem.
+COVID-19 business loan fraud, for example, is a big problem.
 At the same time, cash money laundering has become difficult owing to lockdown restrictions and rapidly increased use of cashless transactions, which means these launderers will be seeking other ways to wash their dirty money.

-Covid-19 AML coping strategies
+COVID-19 AML coping strategies

 1. Alternate universe

-This rudimentary option acts as if Covid-19 hasn’t happened.
+This rudimentary option acts as if COVID-19 hasn’t happened.
 You will simply use AI to predict where financial markets and companies would have been in a world without the virus, but with all other influences taken into consideration, ranging from politics to climate change.